Who We Are

 With a big leap of faith and considerable investment, KA Equestrian was relocated to their very own property, Fossoway Stables in Drum near Kinross, in June 2011.
-Several years on, with further development, the property now boasts fantastic facilities including a large brick-built American barn housing 21 well-appointed stables, 2 secure tack rooms, additional storage for feed, rug runs, a kitchen area, WC and seating area.
-Outside there are 70 acres of well maintained grazing, a newly up-graded 20 x 40 all weather surface, floodlit arena, a selection of show jumps, on-site hacking trails, 6.5 furlongs of all weather surface gallops, mini cross country course, large grass arena housing a full set of working hunter jumps and international dressage arena and their on-site catering facility, The KAfe.
+Several years on, with further development, the property now boasts fantastic facilities including a large brick-built American barn housing 10 well-appointed stables, a luxury tack room and owner's lounge, feed room, rug runs, a kitchen area and client WC and shower.
+Outside there are 70 acres of well maintained grazing, a newly up-graded 20 x 40 all weather surface, floodlit arena, a selection of show jumps, on-site hacking trails incorporating 6.5 furlongs of all weather surface gallops, a mini cross country course, and a large grass jumping arena.

 KA Equestrian is living up to it's tag line and more.
 A 'Home Of Happy Horses'......and Riders too.